Table of Contents

 They want honesty and growth.

-Sample answer: I once had a four-year-old who wandered and interrupted others constantly.
-After watching closely, I realized he needed more gross-motor outlets.
-I added heavy outdoor work and a special tray of challenging practical tasks.
-Within days his concentration improved, and the whole room felt calmer.
+Sample answer: I found that one of my four-year-olds was constantly wandering and interrupting others.
+Upon close observation, I realized that he needed more gross-motor outlets.
+I assigned him some heavy work outside and filled a special tray with some challenging practical tasks.
+Within a few days, his concentration improved and the entire atmosphere of the room became calmer.

 Tips: Pick a real-sounding issue.
 Focus on observation and positive change.